 Upon the closing of the Novitex Business Combination on July 12, 2017, the Company issued \$1.0 billion in aggregate principal amount of 10.0% First Priority Senior Secured Notes due 2023 (the "Notes").
-The Notes are guaranteed by certain subsidiaries of the Company.
 The Notes bear interest at a rate of 10.0% per year.
 The Company pays interest on the Notes on January 15 and July 15 of each year, commencing on January 15, 2018.
-The Notes are guaranteed by subsidiary guarantors pursuant to a supplemental indenture.
+The Notes are jointly and severally, irrevocably and unconditionally guaranteed by the nearly all of Company's U.S. subsidiaries, on a senior basis, as a primary obligors and not merely as a sureties.
 The Notes will mature on July 15, 2023.